Razer Blade 15 (2021) for Data Science

 With Nvidia On-Demand my battery life increased under light load from two hours to nearly seven hours.

-Matlab doesn’t scale automatically for the 4K-panel.
+Matlab doesn’t scale automatically for 4K-panels.
 In the command window run:

 s = settings;s.matlab.desktop.DisplayScaleFactor